Community-Run-eXperimental-Network/docs/docs/index.md

 Does it sound interesting enough for you already?
 Want to get connected?
 Then head on over to our [Getting started] section where you can find all the guides you need in order to get connected, follow the rules and have fun!

+---

+## Important links

+* The CRXN homepage is: http://deavmi.assigned.network/projects/crxn
+* The **EntityDB** repository is: https://codeberg.org/CRXN/entitydb
+* This documentation is at: https://github.com/Community-Run-eXperimental-Network/docs